 - "Themes" help you to find investments that interest you

-Although you can directly invest in individual REITs, buying ETFs allow you to hold ownership interests in different REITs.
+Although you can directly invest in real estate through individual REITs, buying ETFs allows you to hold ownership interests in several REITs.
 This provides broader exposure and better diversification.

-In many cases, you can get started with as small a sum as $1, which also allows you to overcome the price barrier to entry.
+In many cases, you can get started with as small a sum as $1 (if you invest with Public or Webull), which also allows you to overcome the price barrier to entry.

-Now, we’ll look at the Fundrise alternatives if you’re an accredited investor.
+Now, we’ll look at the best alternatives to Fundrise if you’re an accredited investor.

-You can browse the platform and select individual properties, but Crowdstreet also allows you to directly interact with the specific project sponsors.
+You can browse the platform and select individual properties, but CrowdStreet also allows you to interact directly with specific project sponsors.
 This provides a fantastic tool if you have any questions or concerns before you invest in a particular property or real estate project.

-The minimum investment on Crowdstreet is project specific.
+The minimum investment on CrowdStreet is project specific.
 Some projects require a higher minimum investment, but the lowest minimum is typically $25,000.
-This makes the platform better suited to those who are more risk tolerant and prepared to tie up a larger amount of capital in the medium to long term.
+This makes the platform better suited to those more risk-tolerant and prepared to tie up a large amount of capital in the medium to long term.

 In addition to investments in individual properties, CrowdStreet also offers REIT funds, but they are typically only open to investors for a limited time.

-Cadre has also been operating since 2014, but it has a focus on quality rather than quantity of properties.
-Cadre’s overall aim is to make commercial real estate accessible for those who would otherwise struggle to invest in this niche.
+Cadre has also been operating since 2014, but it focuses on quality rather than quantity of properties.
+Cadre aims to make commercial real estate accessible for those who would otherwise struggle to invest in this niche.